zhiqwang/yolort/README.md

 ### Loading checkpoint from ultralytics/yolov5

 The module state of `yolort` has some differences comparing to `ultralytics/yolov5`.
 We can load ultralytics's trained model checkpoint with minor changes, and we have converted ultralytics's release [v3.1](https://github.com/ultralytics/yolov5/releases/tag/v3.1) and [v4.0](https://github.com/ultralytics/yolov5/releases/tag/v4.0).
-For example, if you want to convert a `yolov5s` (release 4.0) model, you can just run the following script.
-You can also see our [how-to-align-with-ultralytics-yolov5](http://github.com/zhiqwang/yolov5-rt-stack/blob/master/notebooks/how-to-align-with-ultralytics-yolov5.ipynb) notebook for more details.

 And we supply an interface to load the checkpoint weights trained with ultralytics/yolov5 as follows.
+See our [how-to-align-with-ultralytics-yolov5](http://github.com/zhiqwang/yolov5-rt-stack/blob/master/notebooks/how-to-align-with-ultralytics-yolov5.ipynb) notebook for more details.

 ```python
 from yolort.models import yolov5s